 10. Retirement and substitution or liquidation of manager

-10.1 The manager may, with the written approval of the custodian and the registrar, in writing appoint any other company qualified to act as manager in terms of the Act, as manager in its stead, and may assign to such appointee all its rights and duties as manager under this deed.
-Such appointee must execute an instrument in a form as approved by the custodian and the registrar in terms of which it undertakes to fulfil all the obligations of the retiring manager.
+10.1 The manager may, with the written approval of the custodian and the Authority, in writing appoint any other company qualified to act as manager in terms of the Act, as manager in its stead, and may assign to such appointee all its rights and duties as manager under this deed.
+Such appointee must execute an instrument in a form as approved by the custodian and the Authority in terms of which it undertakes to fulfil all the obligations of the retiring manager.
 The retiring manager is then, upon payment to the custodian of all sums then due by it to the custodian (without prejudice to the rights of the custodian, investors or other persons, in respect of any act or omission prior to such retirement) absolved and released from all its duties and obligations under this deed.
 The new manager thereafter exercises all the powers, enjoys all the rights, and performs all the duties and obligations of the manager under this deed, as if the new manager had originally been a party to this deed.

 The retiring manager remains entitled to all participatory interests in respect of which no certificate or valid claim is outstanding at the date of retirement and may require the new manager to issue to it a certificate in respect of any such participatory interests and to enter its name in respect thereof in the register or otherwise record its ownership of such participatory interests.
 The retiring manager continues to enjoy all the rights of an investor in respect of all participatory interests held by it.